 The Lollis Homestay is a genuine backpackers hostel with a social heart.
-It is the awarded 5 Star Hostel for Dresden, an absolute gem, perfect to visit in between Berlin and Prague.
-Here you can find our full review of Lollis Homestay.
+It is one of the best hostels in Dresden, an absolute gem, perfect to visit in between Berlin and Prague.

 So, we asked Lolli, the owner of Lollis Homestay on his opinion.
 Here is what he says:

 “A hostel is a place, where backpackers stay.
 It can be a huge crowded party hostel in any capital of Europe, it can also be cheap place where mainly long term guests sleep or even a private hostal in Ecuador.

 Actually, it could be even a hotel, if that’s the only choice at the place you go.
 I experienced all of them and despite they are very different, they all combine one thing:

 It will be the place, no matter of facilities, dorms or private rooms, manned or not, where you will most likely meet other travelers.